 The Nordic Minimalist – Compact living in Stockholm

-We did a total renovation where all traces of early 2000s were removed.
-We sanded up the floors and the wooden beams on the ceiling, which were previously painted white.
-We built a wardrobe section from Nordiska Kök and a site-built piece of furniture at the entrance.
-The bookshelf was built on site and is the biggest eye-catcher in the apartment, Christina says.
+"We did a complete renovation, removing all traces of the early 2000s.
+We sanded the floors and the wooden beams on the ceiling, which were previously painted white.
+We built a wardrobe section from Nordiska Kök and a custom-built piece of furniture for the entrance.
+The bookshelf, which was built on site, is the biggest eye-catcher in the apartment," Christina says.

 What was the most important thing when planning the kitchen?